 The second case describes the scenario in which $\eta|r_{R}|^{2} \ll 1$ with $|t_{L}|\approx 1$.
 This regime is more restrictive, and is close to total transmission, simply because in order to have $\eta|r_{R}|^{2} \ll 1$ we need $|r_{R}| < 10^{-2}$.
 Here, we find

-In the case of $r\rightarrow 0$, the approximation breaks down, and we would have to substitute before performing the approximation.
+When $r\rightarrow 0$, the approximation breaks down and we would have to substitute before performing the approximation.
 For total transmission, $|r_{R}|=0$, we recover the initial state, since no thermal noise from the environment is mixed with the mode we are sending through the antenna.
 The condition for entanglement on the initial state is